-This tumor most commonly affects children 5 to 10 years of age.
+This tumor most commonly affects children between 5 to 10 years of age.
 Adults can sometimes be affected.
-Boys and girls are equally likely to develop this condition.
+Boys and girls are equally likely to develop this tumor.

 Craniopharyngioma causes symptoms by:

-Damage to the pituitary gland causes hormone imbalances that can lead to excessive thirst, excessive urination, and stunted growth.
+Damage to the pituitary gland causes hormone imbalances that can lead to excessive thirst and urination, and slow growth.

 When the optic nerve is damaged by the tumor, vision problems develop.
-These defects are often permanent, and may get worse after surgery to remove the tumor.
+These defects are often permanent.
+They may get worse after surgery to remove the tumor.

 Behavioral and learning problems may be present.